gausspy/gausspy/doc/install.rst

     $ python setup.py install

-If you would like to modify GaussPy, you may want to use links instead of installing, which is best done by replacing the last line with
+If you would like to modify GaussPy, you may want to use links instead of installing, which is best done by replacing the last line with:

 .. code-block:: console